Remember to kick back, relax, and enjoy your flight.

 Gotta Catch Them All: There is a counter which increases each time you find the corpse of another passenger.

-Grievous Harm with a Body: You can use a cannibal's severed limb as a weapon, if you so desire.
+Grievous Harm with a Body: You can use a cannibal's severed limb as a weapon.
 They also can be used to create effigies that can scare away the cannibals.

 Humanoid Abomination: The Octopus and The Spider are weird... human-things.
 The game's wiki describes them as two or more people put together with a good dosage of extra limbs...
 There's a reason the wiki refers to them, and the cannibals, as mutants.